istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/_index.md

 ### Agentgateway: experimental new gateway implementation

 Istio 1.30 ships experimental support for [agentgateway](https://agentgateway.dev) as a Gateway API implementation.
-Agentgateway is a new gateway data plane built specifically for AI agents and MCP servers, and integrates with Istio via the `PILOT_ENABLE_AGENTGATEWAY` env var.
+Agentgateway is a new data plane proxy built for AI agent and MCP server traffic; when enabled it replaces Envoy on the gateway pod.
+In this release it is wired in as a single `GatewayClass` (`istio-agentgateway`) and is supported only as a Gateway API gateway, not as a sidecar or waypoint.
+Enable it by setting `PILOT_ENABLE_AGENTGATEWAY=true` on istiod.
+See the [agentgateway Kubernetes documentation](https://agentgateway.dev/docs/kubernetes/latest/) for installation and configuration details.
 This is early-access functionality, expect rough edges, feedback is welcome.

 ### Gateway API and TLSRoute improvements